Tool Call

 - Submit results and permissions via

-POST /session/:idto continue.
+POST /sessions/:id/turnsto continue.